wiki-gg-oss/mediawiki-extensions-LuaCache/README.md

 ## LuaCache

 LuaCache exposes MediaWiki's ObjectCache through a Lua interface.
-You can use it to cache expensive values like the results of Cargo, SMW, or DPL queries for use across many pages of the wiki.
-Anything stored in the cache is available on *every* MediaWiki page, so in practice its use feels similar to SMW, but more performant.
+Anything stored in the cache is available on *every* MediaWiki page.
+There are two main reasons to use this extension:

+* Caching expensive Cargo/SMW/DPL results
+* Reducing the number of backlinks to a particular page, improving jobqueue performance

+While theoretically you could use LuaCache as a *substitute* for Cargo/SMW, this is not recommended; see Permissions below for more information.

 ### Installation
 * Extract the extension folder to extensions/LuaCache/